 A common-sense guide to minimising the risks of getting hurt

 A cynic would say that the way to prevent sports injury was not to play sport.
-Anyone playing sport is to a greater or lesser extent at risk of injury, the intensity, frequency and type of play being only some of the factors that may influence physical damage.
+Anyone playing sport is to a greater or lesser extent at risk of injury, the intensity, frequency, and type of play being only some of the factors that may influence physical damage.
 Thus, although the ideal may be to prevent injury, the practical goal should be to minimise it.
 Perhaps the most basic way to reduce injury is to play according to the rules, though if the media are to be believed this presents the greatest growth area in the league table of sporting trauma.
-The laws of all sports were designed to ensure a level playing field but the increasing use of blatant fouls and cheating as the prizes grow larger can only contribute to the growing toll of injury.
+The laws of all sports were designed to ensure a level playing field, but the increasing use of blatant fouls and cheating as the prizes grow larger can only contribute to the growing toll of injury.
 Pressure on umpires and referees comes from all directions.
-They are branded incompetent when the slow- motion television camera picks up a missed infringement, over zealous if they apply rules to the letter, and berated by players where decisions go against them.
-That money is a factor in the attitude of sportsmen cannot be denied.
-With some professionals retiring by the age of 30 to draw pensions it is vital for them that these are topped up in their playing years.
+They are branded incompetent when the slow-motion television camera picks up a missed infringement, overzealous if they apply rules to the letter, and criticized by players where decisions go against them.
+That money is a factor in the attitude of athletes cannot be denied.
+With some professionals retiring by the age of 30 to draw pensions, it is vital for them that these are topped up in their playing years.

 Newton and the strike angle